Blog

 Dancing with beginners for me is refreshing because they don’t try so hard to overlead over-ambitious patterns.
 I have time to think and chill and express myself.
 They also don’t get pissed off like some Intermediate-ish dancers do when something they tried didn’t work because they think I didn’t follow it properly.
 (My sarcasm my not be obvious on that last point, so just in case: If a pro follower doesn’t follow something you think you are leading, chances are, you didn’t actually lead it.)

-If I had a choice between a modest Novice with great connection or an All-star who happens to be sloppy and overbearing, I’ll take the former.
+Social dancing-wise, if I had a choice between a modest Novice with great connection or an All-star who happens to be sloppy and overbearing, I’ll take the former.

 Nervous about being evaluated